MokoVersity/mokoid-camp2-booklog/README.md

 ## SASS

-1. Install SASS compiler by npm first
+- Step 1: Install SASS compiler by npm first

 ```
 npm install -g sass
 ```

-2. Using SASS compiler to generate CSS from SASS
+- Step 2:  Using SASS compiler to generate CSS from SASS

 ```
 sass style.sass:style.css
 ```

+* Why use meta languages such as Jade and SASS.
+It's becausse that the meta form is easy to maintain and extend anything.

 # Learning Resource